kwirk/eventgallery/admin/doc/readme.md

 	If you want to include a picasa album which is not public but accessible using a special picasa key, then add this key here.

+- Password

+	Set a password for each folder if you want to protect it somehow.
+If a user tries to access such a folder he need to enter a password.
+If you want to send out links to a password protected folder you can add this password directly to the link and nobody needs to be bothered by a password page.

 - Tags

 	A comma separated list of tags you want the event to have.